denoland/manual/webassembly/using_wasm.md

 const wasmInstance = new WebAssembly.Instance(wasmModule);

-const main = wasmInstance.exports.main as CallableFunction
+const main = wasmInstance.exports.main as CallableFunction;
 console.log(main().toString());
 ```

 As the code above shows, the following steps need to be performed in order to
 load WebAssembly in a JavaScript program:

-1. Fetching the bytecode (usually in the form of a `.wasm` file, though we are
+1. Fetching the binary (usually in the form of a `.wasm` file, though we are
    using a simple byte array for now)
-2. Compiling the bytecode into a `WebAssembly.Module` object
+2. Compiling the binary into a `WebAssembly.Module` object
 3. Instantiating the WebAssembly module

 For more complex scenarios you will probably want to write in a programming
-language that compiles down to WebAssembly instead of using raw bytes.
+language that compiles down to WebAssembly instead of hand writing instructions.
 A number
 of languages exist that can do this, such as [Rust](https://www.rust-lang.org/),
 [Go](https://golang.org/) or [AssemblyScript](https://www.assemblyscript.org/).
 As an example, a Rust program that compiles to the aforementioned bytes would